eggheadio/egghead-instructor-center/CONTRIBUTING.md

 Testing is currently provided by `react-scripts` (Jest).
 Files that could benefit from tests have an `index.test.js` file next to them.
 These are generally simple unit or snapshot tests where they provide value.

+### Localization

+Hard-coded strings are currently implemented with [react-localize](https://www.npmjs.com/package/react-localize) with the bundle in `src/utils/localizationBundle`.

 ### Continuous integration and deployment

 [Travis CI](https://travis-ci.org/eggheadio/egghead-instructor-center) is currently used for continuous integration and deployment.
 It runs scripts to ensure builds pass before pull requests are merged into `master` and then deploys to Amazon S3 which updates [instructor.egghead.io](https://instructor.egghead.io).